 Now copy-paste the same formula into each cell, all the way down to the last task in the same column.
 This will give an absolute integer value to the start date of each task in the project cycle.

 To do that, copy-paste this formula in the first cell of the ‘Task duration’ column: =(INT(C2)-INT($B$2))-(INT(B2)-INT($B$2))

 Similar to what you did in the earlier step, copy-paste it down to the last task in the same column.
 The resulting table will show you how long each task takes in a number of days.

 Note: This does not account for any non working day.

 3. Generate a stacked bar chart

-Select all the cells in the second table, go to Insert in the top menu, and select Chart.
+Select all the cells in the second table, go to Insert in the top drop down menu, and select Chart.

-Google Sheets automatically generates a stacked bar chart.
+Google Sheets automatically generates a stacked bar graph.
 But you can change the chart type whenever you want.

 Reposition it and edit the chart name.

 Select the ‘Start date’ portion of the chart.
 It’s usually the light-themed bars on the chart.